open-telemetry/opentelemetry-log-collection/docs/operators/flatten.md

 ## `flatten` operator

 The `flatten` operator flattens a field by moving its children up to the same level as the field.
+The operator only flattens a single level deep.

 ### Configuration Fields